 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.
-We donate 25% of our “click money” proceeds to charitable organizations.

-Begin with Good Skin
+Step #1: Begin with Good Skin

-Apply Sunscreen & Light Foundation
+Step #2: Apply Sunscreen & Light Foundation

-Pay Special Attention to Brows
+Step #3: Pay Special Attention to Brows

-Eyes Should Stand Out
+Step #4: Eyes Should Stand Out

-Audrey Hepburn's doe eyes were probably her greatest feature, and she knew exactly how to play them up with makeup.
+Audrey Hepburn's “doe eyes” were probably her greatest feature, and she knew exactly how to play them up with makeup.
 To get a similar look, focus on making eyes appear larger by using the trick where you lightly line the lower waterline using a flesh-toned or white pencil.
 (See my diagram of eye terms if you aren't sure where to find the waterline.)
 Be sure to use mascara so lashes will really pop.

 My mascara is an old standby from Bare Minerals that I always keep in rotation, and I used my Carli Bybel eyeshadow palette.

-Add a Touch of Color
+Step #5: Add a Light Touch of Color

 The blush I use has a bit of a sheen/highlight to it that I like.